eviltak/ConsolasForPowerline/README.md

 # Consolas For Powerline
-A [Powerline](https://github.com/powerline/powerline) patched version of the greatest monospaced font ever.
+A [Powerline](https://github.com/powerline/powerline) patched version of the second greatest monospaced font ever.
 Repatched and fixed (and soon to be extended) version of [powerline-consolas](https://github.com/nicolalamacchia/powerline-consolas)

 # Supported Characters and Versions
 All characters work, but are misaligned and are of the wrong size.
 The list of patched characters follows: